karlbennett/smt-highlight/README.md

 The `Highlight` interface just exposes two methods `Highlight#getName():String` and `Highlight#apply(String):String` which expose the name of the highlight and apply it to a string.

-The name is mainly used to define the type of token the highlight should be applied.
+The name is mainly used to define the type of token the highlight should be applied to.

 #### Highlighter